 Meningococcal ACWY (MenACWY)

 The Men ACWY vaccination will be expanded to allow the opportunistic vaccination of 19-25 year olds (including non-freshers) who self-present to the practice alongside the single-dose programme for all patients aged 18 years on 31 August 2016.

 The service specification is available from the NHS England website.

-Practices to administer Meningococcal C vaccinations opportunistically or following patient request when child or young adult unable to access or missed school programme provision.
+Practices to administer MenACWY vaccinations opportunistically or following patient request when child or young adult unable to access or has missed school programme provision.
 The cohort for this programme is children aged 14-25 years.